pandas-dev/pandas/doc/source/installation.rst

 .. note::

-   Without the optional dependencies, many unit tests will fail.
+   Without the optional dependencies, many useful features will not work.
+Hence, it is highly recommended that you install these.

 Installing from source
 ----------------------